tischfieldlab/moseq-reports/docs/src/Tools.md

 ## Syllable Clips
 <img style="float: left; width:100px; margin-right:20px;" src="./Images/ToolOptions/MC.png" data-zoomable="true">
-This component displays “module clips”, or specific single examples of a given moseq syllable using RGB, depth, or composed (both) video streams.
+This component displays “module clips”, or specific single examples of a given MoSeq syllable using RGB, depth, or composed (both) video streams.
 A red dot is displayed in the upper left hand corner of each video indicating when the current module is being actively performed.

 ### Settings
 Setting|Description